 • Dental and vision are not included

 People often rethink their choice when their health changes.
-One caller enrolled in a low-premium Advantage plan because she rarely saw the doctor.
-Later that year, she needed frequent specialist visits.
-The copays added up quickly.
-She told me she wished she had chosen the Supplement because she did not expect her health to change so fast.
+For example, someone might enroll in a low-premium Advantage plan because they rarely see the doctor.
+Later in the year, they may need frequent specialist visits, and the copays can add up quickly.
+This is when many people begin to question whether their coverage fits their current needs.
 This happens more often than people realize.

 Comparing Out-of-Pocket Costs